 How did this historic deal come about, what does it mean, and what does it portend for the future of Israel’s relations with its neighbors?
-We’ve invited a handful of serious thinkers to look at the political, cultural, and historical meanings of this moment.
-Join us this week for a multi-part symposium with contributions from:
+We invited a handful of serious thinkers to look at the political, cultural, and historical meanings of this moment.
+Download and read this multi-part symposium, with contributions from:

 The symposium was originally published at our website, mosaicmagazine.com.

 John Bolton served as the U.S. National Security Advisor from 2018 to 2019.